-Arthur W. Giebel, MD is an Ophthalmologist specializing in cataract surgery who has been in the field for over 20 years.
-A trusted and skilled surgeon, Dr. Giebel has performed thousands of cataract surgeries and will work closely with your other doctors to ensure that all your questions are answered and that you receive the highest quality care.
+Arthur W. Giebel, MD is an ophthalmologist specializing in cataract surgery and has been in the field for over 20 years.
+A trusted and skilled surgeon, Dr. Giebel has performed thousands of cataract surgeries.
+He will work closely with you to make sure that you receive the highest quality care.

 WHAT IS A CATARACT?

 Each of our eyes has a built-in lens that helps to focus our vision.
 Normally it is clear and soft, but as we age it can begin to cloud and become dense.
 This causes blurred vision because the light is being blocked and scattered across the retina.
 This cloudy lens is called a cataract.

 WHAT CAUSES CATARACT?

 Research shows that if we lived long enough, we would all develop cataracts eventually.
-In general, anything that causes aging causes an increased risk of cataracts.
-It is crucial that you practice good daily habits and make healthy choices.
+In general, anything that causes aging causes increased risk of cataracts.
+By practicing good daily habits and making healthy choices, you can decrease your risk greatly.

-Eat a balanced plant-based diet and avoid refined, fatty and sugary foods.
-Get regular exercise, fresh air, and drink plenty of water.
-Always avoid smoking and consumption of alcohol.
+We advise that you follow a balanced plant-based diet and avoid refined, fatty and sugary foods.
+It is also important to get regular exercise, fresh air, and to drink plenty of water.
+We also advise our patients to avoid smoking and consumption of alcohol.

 - Clouded, blurred or dim vision